tc39/proposal-smart-pipelines/readme.md

   |> -#
   |> g(#, x)
 ```
-This pipeline is relatively flat, with only one level of indentation, and with
+This pipeline is a very flat expression, with only one level of indentation, and
-each transformation step on its own line.
+with each transformation step on its own line.

 Note that `|> f` is a bare unary function call.
 This is the same as `|> f(#)`,
-but the `#` is unnecessary; it is invisibly, tacitly implied.
+but the topic reference `#` is unnecessary; it is invisibly, tacitly implied.

 This is the [smart part of the pipeline operator][smart body syntax], which can
 distinguish between two syntax styles (bare vs. topic) by using a simple rule: